vzbrunstad/assessment-1/README.md

 Don't forget to account for plural denominations (i.e., quarters, dimes, pennies, bills) and punctuation (i.e., commas and the period at the end of a sentence) to delineate between different denominations.
 Some other things to note:
 - This is **optimal** change.
 Obviously, you can give the change in pennies, but we're looking for the most optimal (least amount of) change possible.
 - Fully understand the data types of your input and output
-- Write at least 3-4 unit tests.
-Feel free to start with the two examples above
+- Write at least 4-5 unit tests.
+Feel free to start with the two examples above.
+Make sure you test various parts of your algorithm (common cases, edge cases, special cases, etc...)